tommusic/Kohana-Azimauth/README.markdown

     $user = Azimauth::instance()->logout(TRUE);

-And finally, should it ever be necessary to completely ban a user: use your favorite DB administration tool to find the row in the `user` table and change the `login_enabled` value from 1 to 0.
+Should it ever be necessary to completely ban a user: use your favorite DB administration tool to find the row in the `user` table and change the `is_enabled` value from 1 to 0.
 This will make the user unable to login, and will automatically log them out on any other computers they use to access their account.
-To reinstate them simply change `login_enabled` back to 1.
+To reinstate them simply change `is_enabled` back to 1.

+Similarly, you can use the `is_admin` field to mark users that should have administrative privileges.
+The module doesn't use this in any way; how to act on this property is up to you!

 ## A Note on User Models